 Discover our favorite maraschino liqueur cocktails.

 We recommend using grenadine syrup produced by Monin.
 This French company doesn’t add any artificial colors or flavors to its bright red pomegranate syrup which makes it better than other commercial grenadine syrups.
-You can buy a bottle of Monin grenadine syrup from Amazon.

 Discover our favorite grenadine cocktails.